 Silvia Chiesa, Italian cellist, born in Milan, is dedicating, with great courage, much of her artistic commitment to the discovery of musical heritage of extraordinary value: that of the Italian compositions of the 20th century.
 To this repertoire, which is mostly still to be discovered, she has dedicated a new CD, presented to the press in Milan, in “The Arte Povera Hall of the Museo del ‘900” as well as in “ the Gabinetto di Viesseux” in Florence and in “Villa Taormina”, in Rome.
 The CD follows the two previous ones of the Milanese cellist: the first was dedicated to the compositions of Nino Rota and the second to Alfredo Casella, Ottorino Respighi, and Ildebrando Pizzetti.

-In the recent recording, for the first time, the three Concerti for cello and orchestra of three great composers of the 20th century are put togheter: Mario Castelnuovo Tedesco (first Italian recording) Gian Francesco Malipiero and Riccardo Malipiero (first world recording).
+In the recent recording, for the first time, the three Concertos for cello and orchestra of three great composers of the 20th century are put together: Mario Castelnuovo Tedesco (first Italian recording) Gian Francesco Malipiero and Riccardo Malipiero (first world recording).

-The cellist is accompanied by the Rai Symphony Orchestra, whereas Massimilano Caldi conducts and coordinate the solo voice of the cello with the chorus of the other instruments.
+The cellist is accompanied by the Rai Symphony Orchestra, whereas Massimilano Caldi conducts and coordinates the solo voice of the cello with the chorus of the other instruments.